-➤ IN GENERAL: Criminal Procedure Law § 30.30, also known as "statutory speedy trial," requires the prosecution to establish its readiness for trial on an "offense" within a specific codified time period after the commencement of a criminal action (which occurs, generally, by the filing of the initial accusatory).
+➤ IN GENERAL: Criminal Procedure Law § 30.30, also known as "statutory speedy trial," requires the prosecution to establish its readiness for trial on an "offense" within a statutorily designated period after the commencement of a criminal action (which occurs, generally, by the filing of the initial accusatory).
 If the prosecution is not ready for trial within the time required, the defendant may be entitled to dismissal of the accusatory instrument, pursuant to CPL 30.30 (1), or release pending trial, pursuant to CPL 30.30 (2).
-The statute excludes certain designated periods from the time calculation.
+The statute excludes certain, specified time frames and periods of delay from the time calculation.